Curriculum intent

 Students are also able to access a range of enrichment opportunities both within subject departments and across college.
 This enables students to bring their curriculum to life and enhance their college experience or because they feel strongly about a particular cause.
 Students have the chance to make more friends and learn new skills that will increase their employability skills and enhance their personal statement / apprenticeship application.
 Our current programme consists of:

-• Music / performance – National Theatre Connections, Choir and Bristol Beacon takeover
+- Music / performance – annual performance, choir and Bristol Beacon takeover

-• Self-development – Duke of Edinburgh, Student Ambassador programme
+- Self-development – Duke of Edinburgh Gold Award, Student Ambassador programme

-Enrichment is overseen by our Student Engagement and Enrichment Officer and activities are delivered by teachers, chaplaincy and students.
+Enrichment is overseen by our student Enrichment Officer and activities are delivered by teachers, chaplaincy and students.
 Our current enrichment offer is available via our website.

 Students can see democracy in action by taking part in the Student Union elections either by running for the committee or voting for their peers.
 Our active Student Union acts as a bridge between our students and the senior leadership team and are consulted on any aspect of student life.
-They organise charity events, gigs, and college socials.
+They are active in charity events, raising awareness of social issues and organise social events for students.

 Another way for students to develop their skills, confidence and communication skills is to join our Student Ambassador Programme.
 They work on a variety of events, both at college and out in our feeder schools so they have experience of a variety of professional settings.
 Students work with other students they may not necessarily know from their subject lessons so they develop their teamwork skills.
 They communicate with new students, parents/carers and staff and this builds their confidence.
 Students refer to this experience in their UCAS personal statement or CV as evidence of their developing character.